TreeTechDev/biomodelml/README.md

 ### Homologues Search and Clusterize

-This command generate results using algoritms to search into multiple sequences for each sequence looking for most similar sequences as homologues:
+This command generate results using algorithms to search into multiple sequences for each sequence looking for most similar sequences as homologues:

     make clean cluster

-## Algoritms Optimization
+## Algorithms Optimization

-There are only algoritms of versions v2-v3, v3, v4 and v5 that were implemented bayesian optimization in its hyperparameters.
+There are only algorithms of versions v2-v3, v3, v4 and v5 that were implemented bayesian optimization in its hyperparameters.
 Before run the optimizations you should run:

     git checkout branch-X  # where X is the version make build  # just if change from v1 to others